Geographic Information Systems

 GIS 4750 UAVs and GIS (4 Credits)

-The purpose of this course is to intorduce GIS students to the emerging world of using Unmanned Aerial Vehicles (UAV) in the GIS workplace for data collection, reconnaissance, and research.
-UAVs are in the news every day highlighting their use in a military context.
+The purpose of this course is to introduce GIS students to the emerging world of using Unmanned Aerial Vehicles (UAV) in the GIS workplace for data collection, reconnaissance, and research.
+UAVs are in the news every day, highlighting their use in a military context.
 Soon the Federal Aviation Administration (FAA) will release new rules and regulations governing the use of UAVs in the civilian sector.
-This course will prepare students to be conversant in the world of UAVs, basic aviation, safety, flying, misson planning, and general data gathering techniques for use in GIS.
-Prerequisite: GIS 4101-Introduction to GIS.
+This course will prepare students to be conversant in the world of UAVs, basic aviation, safety, flying, mission planning, and general data gathering techniques for use in GIS.
+Prerequisite: GIS 4101 or similar GIS course and/or work experience.

 GIS 4760 UAS Photogrammetry (4 Credits)

 Surveying, photogrammetric mapping, GPS, and remote sensing are critical components to working in the UAV and GIS domain.
 The second course in this two-course sequence will expand on the data collection process highlighted in the first class and deliver the foundations required by GIS professionals workings with UAVs.
-Prerequisite: GIS 4750-UAVS and GIS.
+Prerequisite: GIS 4101 or similar GIS course and/or work experience and GIS 4750-UAVS and GIS.

 GIS 4860 Internet Mapping (4 Credits)